privacyidea/privacyidea/doc/audit/index.rst

 ~~~~~~~~~~

 Sometimes the entries to be written to the database may be longer than the
 column in the database.
-You can either enlarge the columns in the database or
-you can set
+You should set

    PI_AUDIT_SQL_TRUNCATE = True

 in ``pi.cfg``.
 This will truncate each entry to the defined column length.

-If the default column length of the audit log table are to shore, you can
-make the columns longer in the database.
-You should then also increase this
-information for truncation with a setting in the config file ``pi.cfg`` using
-the setting:
+However, if you sill want to fetch more information in the audit log, you can
+increase the column length directly in the database by the usual database means.
+However, privacyIDEA does not know about this, and will still truncate the entries
+to the originally defined length.

+To avoid this, you need to tell privacyIDEA about the changes.
+In :ref:cfgfile pi.cfg add the setting
+like:

     PI_AUDIT_SQL_COLUMN_LENGTH = {"user": 100,
                                   "policies": 1000}

 which will increase truncation of the user column to 100 and the policies
 column to 1000.
+Check the database schema for the available columns.

 .. _logger_audit: